 To complete our discussion of the best ESB implementations available today, let’s have a look at ESB core functionality, the features which are already standard offerings among the top providers.
 You may be surprised to find that ESB platforms have now evolved to include user-friendly interfaces:

 - Human Workflow User Interface

 - Transaction Manager

 - Security and authorization

 - Messaging Service

 - Naming and Directory Service

 - Distributed Computing Architecture

 Recently, the increasing demand for ESB platforms has inspired their evolution toward not only integrating software applications but also integrating the humans who use them.
-While ESB solutions are easier to implement internally today than they were 10 years ago, thanks to built-in connectors and protocol translators, there are still many motivating factors to consider working together with a third party ESB expert to manage your integrations, one such as Pandio.
+While ESB solutions are easier to implement internally today than they were 10 years ago, thanks to built-in connectors and protocol translators, there are still many motivating factors to consider working together with a third party ESB expert to manage your integrations, like Pandio.
 Important to the choice are time-to-market, cost, and developer overhead.
 But in the final analysis, it may simply be assuring to have an ESB partner with which to join forces.